-For distance learning students, this degree program can be completed entirely online, with a 12-hour elective emphasis in Organizational Leadership, designed for working professionals with either the academic or the professional option and electing the 12-hour emphasis in Organizational Leadership.
+For distance learning students, this degree program can be completed entirely online, with a 12-hour elective emphasis in Organizational Leadership designed for working professionals, choosing either the academic or the professional option and electing the 12-hour emphasis in Organizational Leadership.

 Graduate students in communication studies may choose elective courses to complete their plans of study, with approval of their academic advisors.
 A minimum of 24 graduate hours must be completed in communication studies.

 The Department of Communication Studies uses a form of contract advising.
 Graduate students are required to plan contractual programs of study with their assigned advisors during the first semester of coursework.
 These contractual programs must be approved by the academic advisor and filed with the graduate program coordinator by the end of the first semester of coursework.
 Each plan of study must meet the minimum program requirements established by the Department of Communication Studies and the Graduate School.